mikolalysenko/ShapeWaysJS/README.md

 ### printers

-Returns a list of all available printers
+A list of all available printers

 ### materials

-Returns a list of all available materials
+A list of all available materials

-### upload
+### upload(options, callback)

-Uploads a model
+Options is an object having a list of parameters for the 3D part.

+* title : (optional) Title of the part
+* desc : (optional) A short description of the part
+* tags: (optional) A comma delimited list of tagged attributes
+* view_state:  A string describing the view state of the object, must be one of, 'hidden', 'for sale', 'view only' .
+Default is 'for sale'.
+* filename: Path to the 3D model
+* has_color: (optional) If set, will try uploading color model.
+* units: The units for the part, must be either 'mm', 'cm', 'm', 'inches' or 'feet'
+* scale: The scale of the part in meters.
+If present, overrides units.
+Default is 0.01 (cm)
+* markup: Mark up in dollars.
+Default is 0

-### addToCart
+### cart_url(model_id, material)

-Returns a URL for adding an item to the shapeways cart
+Returns a formatted URL for adding a part to the shopping cart.

 # Legal stuff